a-shaforostov/cf-apps/readme.md

 * `npm install`
 * `npm run app1` - run first application
 * `npm run app2` - run second application
+Result will be in app.log

 Dev tools
 * `npm run lint` - run linter
 * `npm run doc` - build jsdoc.
-Result is in documentation folder
+Result will appear in documentation folder

 You can specify delays in config.js to get process switch more smoothly.
 (Use can use 500 ms. Default 0)